keerthikumara/keerthikumara.github.io/README.md

 ## 📚 Publications

-Check out my full list of publications on [Google Scholar](https://scholar.google.com/citations?open to collaborations, research discussions, and new opportunities in quantum computing.
+Check out my full list of publications on [Google Scholar](https://scholar.google.com/citations?)
+Open to collaborations, research discussions, and new opportunities in quantum computing.
 Feel free to reach out!